shumway/mcdowell/README.md

 _Cracking the Coding Interview_.
 This gem is exactly what I needed!
 In physics, I have guided so many students through professional development, carefully teaching and testing them to think like physicists.
-Problem solving is critical, being able to do thinks like calculate the crtitical temperature for Bose-Einstein Condensation on a white board starting from fundamental physics concepts and calculus technques.
+Problem solving is critical, being able to do things like calculating the crtitical temperature for Bose-Einstein Condensation on a white board starting from fundamental physics concepts and calculus technques.
 McDowel's book is an incredible overview of the Computer Science canon of problems, organized by